What is an eye examination?

 What happens if I break my glasses?

-It is always useful to have 2 pairs of glasses in case 1 breaks.
+It is always useful to have two pairs of glasses in case one breaks.
 If you do not have a spare pair, or if your glasses break, please contact us and we can order a second pair for you.

 Given the extensive range of leisure activities available to us, most people tend to have more than 1 pair of glasses to cater for their specific hobby.

 Contact lenses are a very convenient means of correcting your vision, and with advances in technology and design, can be worn by almost anyone.

 They can be worn on a daily basis or just for particular hobbies that you may have.

 A contact lens assessment, teach and trial will confirm which lenses would be suited to your needs.

 Do I have to pay for my eye test?

 If you are an NHS patient, your eye examination will be paid for by the NHS and you may be entitled to help towards the cost of glasses.

 Click here for a list of eligibility criteria.